palikhov/dnd-5e-badooga-programs/Dungeons and Dragons/5eTools/Sample Markdown - DDEX1-02 - Secrets of Sokol Keep.md

 #### Rumors
 Regardless of whether or not the characters stopped or participated in the fight, they can talk with the dockworkers and/or the mercenaries to get more information.

-***Keria and Aravele.*** Keria and Aravele know Guard Sergeant Grim personally and are relate the following:
+***Keria and Aravele.*** Keria and Aravele know Guard Sergeant Grim personally and can relay the following:
 - Guard Sergeant Grim is a foolhardy man who is usually in debt to the wrong sort of people.
 He's spends his off-duty time trying to come up with ways to get money quick.
 - Grim has befriended Igan Sokol, the quartermaster in charge of the keep; a somewhat naive, enthusiastic young man eager to make a name for himself amongst his house.
 - Grim mentioned a treasure below the keep and that he was close to finding it.
 They are pretty sure he was spinning tall tales, as usual.